dreamcatcher-tech/network/Inbox/2024-11-19 1158 cursor needs foreach loops.md

 So then after we talk, the idea is we spend a bit of time reconciling back in, and then summarize the changes with the commit being released.

 Cursor doesn't have stucks in band.
 Also I can't change or fix their bugs in any way - their business model doesn't allow it.

+Filters where we can gather a list of files that had some ai tooling run.

+Being able to make your own agents, separate to the files you're working on, like bringing one repo to bear on another repo.

+When we change the format, or the bots that we can extract with, we should repeat the process again.

+May include corrections that we use to patch the incoming info to make reconciliation easier ?

+Common corrections in the ingestion pipeline might be useful ?